Manuel Fernández Silvestre: Spanish Morocco

-In 1904, after many posts in peninsular regiments, he was dispatched to the Spanish exclave of Melilla on the Mediterranean Riff coast of North Africa, where he proved to be an excellent negotiator but a fierce and an unpredictable man as well.
-In 1912, he occupied Larache and in 1918, he became the Commandant-General of Ceuta.
+In 1904, after several postings in peninsular regiments, Silvestre was dispatched to the Spanish exclave of Melilla on the Mediterranean Riff coast of North Africa.
+Here he proved to be an excellent negotiator, but was a fierce and an unpredictable man as well.
+In 1912, he occupied Larache and in 1918 became the Commandant-General of Ceuta.
 As such he reported to the High Commissioner, a position that was filled by Dámaso Berenguer.
-Silvestre and Berenguer had once been friends at the military school, but they had fallen out as Silvestre was senior on the officer's list and yet had to take orders from Berenguer due to his post as High Commissioner.
-Berenguer regarded Silvestre as reckless but was unwilling to rein him in largely because his friendship with the king, who had the final say over who was promoted and when.
-Silvestre led several campaigns against Mulai Ahmed er Raisuni, a notorious North Moroccan brigand, from 1913 to 1920.
-After a long struggle, Silvestre defeated Raisuni in October 1919 in the Battle of Fondak Pass.
-Although Raisuni and most of his troops managed to slip away, they eventually joined forces with the Spanish authority against rival rebel leader Abd el-Krim.
-Raisuni's army was key to the Spanish capture of Larache and Arcila and to contain Abd El-Krim's offensives in 1923 and 1924, but he ended up as a prisoner of Abd El-Krim, who had him executed in 1925.
+Silvestre and Berenguer had once been friends at the military school, but they had fallen out, as Silvestre was senior on the officer's list and not prepared to take orders from the High Commissioner.
+Berenguer regarded Silvestre as reckless but was unable to restrain him largely because of his friendship with the king, who had the final say over promotions.
+Between 1913 and 120 Silvestre led several campaigns against Mulai Ahmed er Raisuni, a notorious North Moroccan brigand.
+Silvestre defeated Raisuni in October 1919 in the Battle of Fondak Pass.
+Although Raisuni and most of his followers managed to slip away, they eventually joined forces with the Spanish army against rival rebel leader Abd el-Krim.
+Raisuni's warriors played a key role in the Spanish capture of Larache and Arcila and in containing Abd El-Krim's offensives in 1923 and 1924, but he was taken prisoner by Abd El-Krim, who had him executed in 1925.

-After stopping in Ceuta, Silvestre marched to Meilila in 1920 to take command of the Command of the city, from where in January 1921 he led the Riff invasion to stop the local resistance, now led by Abd el-Krim.
-Berenguer commanded from his headquarters at Tétouan, south of Ceuta, and Silvestre was based at Meilila, 130 miles away, a command arrangement that did not facilitate smooth co-operation between the two generals.
-In March 1921, Silvestre met Berenguer aboard the old cruiser Princesa de Asturias to plan the operations in spring.
-Silvestre disregarded the Moroccans as a serious enemy, said he had all the troops and equipment that he needed, and causally mentioned: "The only way to succeed in Morocco is to cut off the heads of all the Moors".
-French Marshal Hubert Lyautey, who commanded the forces in French Morocco, complained that the Spanish lacked sufficient cultural sensitivity and often gratuitously offended the Islamic traditions of the Moroccans by openly engaging the services of the ubiquitous prostitutes, who followed the Spanish Army everywhere in Morocco; by engaging in harassment of Muslims on the streets; by dishonest and bigoted treatment of Moroccan tribal chiefs; and by all too often simply assuming that an "iron fist" approach was the best way to deal with the Moroccans.
-Lyautey criticized the Spanish Army in Morocco in general, but Silvestre exemplified it perfectly with his arrogance that led him to dismiss the Moroccans as hopelessly inferior and his firm belief in the "iron fist".
+After stopping in Ceuta, Silvestre travelled to Meilila in 1920 to take up the position as Commandant-General of the city.
+From Meilila, in January 1921, he led the Riff invasion to destroy the local resistance, now led by Abd el-Krim.
+Berenguer commanded from his headquarters at Tétouan, south of Ceuta, and Silvestre was based at Meilila, 130 miles away, which adversely affected the quality of communication between them.
+In March 1921, Silvestre met Berenguer aboard the cruiser Princesa de Asturias to plan the operations in spring.
+Silvestre disregarded the Moroccans as a serious enemy, said he had all the troops and equipment that he needed, and stated that: "The only way to succeed in Morocco is to cut off the heads of all the Moors".
+French Marshal Hubert Lyautey, who commanded the forces in French Morocco, complained that the Spanish lacked cultural sensitivity and often gratuitously offended the Islamic traditions of the Moroccans by openly engaging the services of the ubiquitous prostitutes, who followed the Spanish Army everywhere in Morocco; by engaging in harassment of Muslims on the streets; by dishonest and bigoted treatment of Moroccan tribal chiefs; and by all too often simply assuming that an "iron fist" approach was the best way to deal with the Moroccans.
+Lyautey criticized the Spanish Army in Morocco in general, but Silvestre exemplified it perfectly, with his arrogance that led him to dismiss the Moroccans as hopelessly inferior and his firm belief in the "iron fist".